 Includes manzanita leaf gall aphid (Tamalia coweni)

-Pest description and damage These aphids are grayish or greenish and prefer to feed on new plant growth.
-The manzanita leafgall aphid feeds on the leaves of kinnikinnick and other manzanita species (Arctostaphylos spp.).
+Pest description and damage These aphids are grayish or greenish, 0.04 to 0.06 inch in length, and prefer to feed on new plant growth.
+The manzanita leaf gall aphid feeds on the leaves of kinnikinnick and other manzanita species (Arctostaphylos spp.).
 Aphid feeding causes the leaves to thicken and form bright red galls.
 Older galls turn brown.
 Severe infestations may slow the growth of the plant.
-Non-gall-forming aphids also may be seen occasionally on kinnikinnick.
+Non-gall-forming aphids are seen occasionally on kinnikinnick.
 They are greenish, soft-bodied insects that may feed on leaves or stems.
 Honeydew, a sweet, sticky material, may be associated with aphid feeding.
-It may attract ants or become covered with a growth of dark, sooty mold.
-Severe infestations may result in leaf and twig dieback and tips turn brown as the galls age and aphids leave the plant.
+Honeydew attracts ants and becomes covered with a growth of dark, sooty mold.
+Severe infestations may result in leaf and twig dieback.
+After the aphids leave, the tips turn brown as the galls age.

-Syrphid fly larvae are important predators of the leafgall aphid, and will feed on the aphids inside the galls.
-Avoid use of broad-spectrum insecticides which also kill the beneficial insects such as lady beetles and parasitic wasps.
+Syrphid fly larvae are predators of the leaf gall aphid and will feed on the aphids inside the galls.
+Avoid use of broad-spectrum insecticides that also kill the beneficial insects such as lady beetles and parasitic wasps.

 For biology, life history, monitoring and management

 See "Gallmakers" in: